Pingdom

 The following shows you how to configure an uptime check as an example.
 Other checks are available as well.

-• On the side panel, select Experience Monitoring and Uptime.
+- On the side panel, select

-• Give the check a name, and in URL enter a URL that you will use to specify whether the server you would like to monitor is up.
-The service will fail unless this endpoint returns a 200, and the URL must accept a POST.
+URLenter a URL that you will use to specify whether the server you would like to monitor is up.
+The service will fail unless this endpoint returns a 200, and the URL must accept a POST. - At the bottom of this dialog, make sure the

 Now Zeleo will receive the event whenever your server changes state (either goes down or comes up).